pir8radio/PRTG-SiteBoss-Sensor-Script/README.md

 ## Customization

 - **Temperature limits** (warning/error) can be adjusted in the script under the "Temperature channel" section.
-- **Sensor lookup**: Custom lookup ID is `custom.prtgc.lookup.siteboss.rest.sensorstate`.
+- **Sensor lookup**: Custom lookup ID is `custom.prtgc.lookup.siteboss.rest.sensorstate.ovl`.
 Ensure your PRTG server has this lookup defined if using custom states.
-- **Device Template**: Included my device template, may not be what you want, but something you can edit to make work however you want.
+- **Device Template**: Included my device template `SiteBoss (v2).odt`, may not be what you want, but something you can edit to make work however you want.

 ## License